 - Windows will install the driver.
 If everything completes successfully you should see a new category in “Device Manager” called “libsusb-win32 devices” with a device called “USBtiny”.
 You’re now ready to use the Firmware Updater.

-USB ISP Firmware Update Process
+Legacy USB ISP Firmware Update Process

 Once you’ve installed and launched the Firmware Updater application, follow these instructions to update the firmware of your module: